Trump vowed to free the doctor who helped U.S. find Bin Laden. Can he?

 When contacted by NBC News, two of Afridi's relatives said they were unaware of any looming deal to free the doctor.

-A U.S. State Department spokesperson did not comment on any action or timing, but said on Wednesday: "We believe Dr. Afridi has been unjustly imprisoned and have clearly communicated our position to Pakistan on Dr. Afridi's case, both in public and in private.
+A State Department spokesperson did not comment on any action or timing Wednesday, but said: "We believe Dr. Afridi has been unjustly imprisoned and have clearly communicated our position to Pakistan on Dr. Afridi's case, both in public and in private.
 We continue to raise this issue at the highest levels during discussions with Pakistan's leadership."

 Initially charged with having links to militant groups, Afridi was initially sentenced to 33 years behind bars.